Try this copycat recipe for Olive Garden’s Chicken and Gnocchi Soup. It’s perfect for when you want that restaurant taste at home.

 Boil the chicken until it is cooked through then shred the chicken.
 I like to use the paddle attachment on my stand mixer to quickly and easily shred the chicken.
 If you do, just watch it closely because it will go from shredded to pulp very quickly.

-Meanwhile, in a large stockpot, heat the olive oil over medium heat.
-Add the chopped onion and celery, minced garlic, and shredded carrots.
+Meanwhile, in a large stockpot or large Dutch oven, heat the olive oil over medium heat.
+Add the chopped onion and celery, minced garlic, and matchstick carrots.
 Cook for about 5 minutes, until the onion is translucent.

 Stir in the shredded chicken, chicken broth, heavy cream, and parmesan cheese.
 Increase the heat to medium-high and bring this to a slight boil.

-Add the gnocchi into the simmering soup and cook for about 3-4 minutes.
+Add the gnocchi to the simmering creamy broth soup and cook for about 3-4 minutes.
 The gnocchi will start to float when they are cooked.

 Place the spinach in the stockpot and cook, stirring frequently, until it has all wilted, about 3-4 minutes.